SARAH LINNER QUIE

 Caitlin grew up in Eden Prairie and began dancing at the age of three at a local studio.
 She trained and competed in ballet, pointe, jazz, tap, and lyrical and was a member of the State Champion Eden Prairie High School Dance Team.
 Graduating from the University of Michigan in 2008, Caitlin received a B.A. in political science and philosophy.
 While at the University of Michigan, she was a member of the nationally competitive Michigan Dance Team, and a member of Dance2XS UMICH—a chapter of the international professional hip hop dance company, Dance2XS International.
 Throughout college, Caitlin spent summers traveling the Midwest teaching dance camps to high school dance teams and judging regional dance competitions.
 Caitlin then attended the University of St. Thomas School of Law, where she received her Juris Doctor in 2011.
 Caitlin is an attorney at a local law firm, and when she’s not dancing she enjoys reading and cooking!

 Marit grew up in Eden Prairie and began dancing at the age of three at a local studio.
 She trained and competed in ballet, jazz, tap and lyrical and was a member of the National Champion Eden Prairie Pom Squad in high school.
-Graduating from St. Olaf College in 2006, Marit received a BA in dance and economics.
-While at St. Olaf, she was captain of the dance team, member of Companydance, and had the opportunity to work with various dance choreographers.
-Marit spent 8 summers traveling the Midwest teaching dance camps to high school dance teams and continues to travel the country as a judge at regional dance team competitions.
-She is the current head coach of the dance team at Hopkins High School and the Business Director at Prairie School of Dance.
-When not at PSOD, Marit enjoys spending time at the lake, catching up with friends and family, traveling and hanging out at home with her husband and kitties!
+Graduating from St. Olaf College in 2006, Marit received a BA in Dance and Economics and also holds her MA in Leadership from Augsburg College.
+She has been the Business Director at Prairie School of Dance since 2009, travels the midwest as a judge at regional dance team competitions, and is going in to her 11th season as the Head Coach of the dance team at Hopkins High School.
+When not at PSOD, Marit enjoys spending time at the lake, catching up with friends and family, traveling and hanging out at home with her husband, Matt, and 2 kitties!

 Emilee is a graduate of Augsburg College with a B.S. in Communications with an emphasis in Public Relations and Advertising.
 She has been dancing for over 20 years and received her primary dance training at Prairie School of Dance.
 Miss Emilee was an assistant teacher at PSOD for nine years and has been a teacher for the last 8 years.
 She is greatly appreciated for her unending support of this program.
 Her contagious smile and friendliness captures the hearts of kids and dancers alike!
 Miss Emilee currently work at FindLaw, a part of Thomson Reuters as a Project Manager.
 In her spare time, she enjoys golfing, cooking and spending time with her family.